 Liquidity risk is the risk that the Branch fails to provide sufficient funds to grow assets or pay due obligations, and need to bear an unacceptable loss.
-The Branch's maintains sound liquidity risk appetite to provide stable, reliable and adequate sources of cash to meet liquidity needs under normal circumstances or stressed scenarios; and to survive with net positive cumulative cash flow in extreme scenarios.
+The Branch's maintains sound liquidity risk appetite to provide stable, reliable and adequate sources of cash to meet liquidity needs under normal circumstances and stressed scenarios.